Deltares/imod-python/docs/installation.rst

 use ``conda install -c conda-forge imod``.

-Since we're currently in the process of adding a lot of features, the version on PyPI doesn't always install the carry the latest updates.
+Since we're currently in the process of adding a lot of features, the version on PyPI or conda-forge doesn't always install the carry the latest updates.
 To get the latest version, activate the environment, clone the reposistory to a repository of choice, and do a "development install":

 .. code-block:: console

-  activate main
+  activate env_imod
   git clone https://gitlab.com/deltares/imod/imod-python.git
   cd imod-python
   pip install -e .